 Cheerwine pound cake has a delicate golden crust and a moist, dense crumb.
 It needs no frosting, only a sprinkling of confectioners’ sugar, like fairy dust.
 It keeps well for days, if it lasts that long.

-Fig Preserves Cake with Buttermilk Glaze
+Fig Preserves Cake

 As far as fruit is concerned, the Outer Banks is a punishing place: sandy, salty, stormy, and sizzling hot in summer.